cloudflare/cloudflare-docs/content/images/cloudflare-images/resize-images.md

 # Resize images

-Cloudflare Images supports Variants that specify how images should be resized for different use cases.
+Cloudflare Images supports variants that specify how images should be resized for different use cases.
 You can configure up to 20 variants.

 Each variant has properties including the width and height of resized images.